-Here's a homemade recipe for recreating Lizano sauce, which mimics the original Costa Rican version quite well.
-This homemade sauce is gluten-free and can easily be adjusted to suit your tastes.
+Here's a homemade recipe to recreate Lizano sauce, which closely resembles the original Costa Rican version.
+This homemade sauce is gluten-free and can easily be adjusted to your liking.

 Ingredients